 A Time to Kill is an American legal drama film based on John Grisham’s novel of the same name.
 Starring Sandra Bullock, Samuel L. Jackson, and Matthew McConaughey, the film revolves around the rape of a young girl and her father’s revenge that leads to a murder trial.

 The overarching theme is racial prejudice – carefully portrayed by the outstanding performance of the acting cast.
+For more movies that integrate racial themes, try read our post on best skateboard movies.

 |Stars||Sandra Bullock, Samuel L. Jackson, Matthew McConaughey|